 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by ROC on July 3, 2012 in paperback and has 373 pages.
+This urban fantasy is a paperback edition that was published by ROC on July 3, 2012 and has 373 pages.